There are lots of food options at Christ's:

 Students have to wear their gowns for formals, and people tend to dress smartly, but that's usually the most formal thing about formals.
 At Christmas and Halloween, there are special 'super halls', which are

 Many students also prepare some food for themselves, especially for breakfast, lunch and snacks.
 Most accommodation at Christ's has access to a kitchen (referred to as a 'gyp room' in Cambridge).
 These come in various sizes, and can be small, but all are complete with kettles, induction hobs, and microwaves.

-Christ's is diagonally opposite a Tesco Express in one direction, a couple of minute's walk away from Sainsbury's in another direction, and not much further from Market Square (markets happen seven days a week in Cambridge).
-There are also branches of Aldi and Waitrose within cycling distance of the College.
+Christ's is diagonally opposite a Tesco Express in one direction, a couple of minute's walk away from Sainsbury's in another direction, and not much further from Market Square (markets happen seven days a week in Cambridge and there's lots of street food stalls at

 "I got into the habit of making some of my favourite comfort food in the gyp rooms (the small kitchens in the accommodation), and experimented each term with what food I wanted to bring from home."